Josephites (Maryland): Civil rights and Black Power (1950–1971)

 This helped produce calls for more authentic black freedom and expression, as well as black oversight of black parishes and schools, causing tension across the Church—including at St Joseph's Seminary (the Josephite house) in Washington, D.C.
-Epiphany, the minor seminary in New York, rapidly lost numbers around the same time, and was merged with another society's minor seminary program in 1970; it would soon close altogether.
-Black laypeople protested at St Joseph's in summer 1971, and eventually a good number of seminarians would leave or be asked to leave altogether, causing the school to close for studies that same year.
+Epiphany, the minor seminary in New York, rapidly lost numbers around the same time, and was merged with another society's minor seminary program in 1970; it soon closed altogether.
+Black laypeople protested at St Joseph's in summer 1971, and eventually a good number of seminarians left or were asked to leave, causing the school to close for studies that same year.
 (Josephite seminarians, retired Josephites and other priests, and outside renters continue to use the building for lodging, and it also houses the Josephite archives, Pastoral Center, library, and other publicly accessible spaces.)

 Some of the demands made by laypeople during the period of rupture were in fact met, including the reestablishment of the permanent diaconate, an act which came largely at the behest of a Josephite priest and with a focus on the African-American community.

 After the Black Power crisis, Josephite seminarians began to study at the now-closed Washington Theological Union.
-The society would later utilize Xavier University of Louisiana—which the Josephites helped to found—as a sort of minor seminary.
+The society later utilized Xavier University of Louisiana—which the Josephites helped to found—as a sort of minor seminary.
 The society eventually began sending its students successively to the Washington Theological Union, the Dominican House of Studies, Howard University, Catholic University of America, and/or other DC institutions.

 Modern era

-During the 1980s, the Fr William Norvel served as consultor general for the Josephites and as president of the NBCCC.
+During the 1980s, Fr William Norvel served as consultor general for the Josephites and as president of the NBCCC.
 He is credited with starting the Catholic gospel choir movement in Washington, D.C., and Los Angeles, implementing in a liturgical way some of the calls for black expression that came out of the Detroit meeting.
 In 1987, the Josephites' Bishop John Ricard founded the National Black Catholic Congress, a revival of the Colored Catholic Congress movement of the late 19th century.

 In June 2011, some 130 years after their founding, the Josephites elected Norvel as their first black superior general.
 Both of the following superiors general have also been black, including the sitting, Bishop Ricard.